3lvis/Networking/README.md

 `Networking` supports [HTTP basic autentication](http://www.w3.org/Protocols/HTTP/1.0/spec.html#BasicAA):

-To authenticate using basic authentication with a username "Aladdin" and password "open sesame", you would need to set the following header field:
+To authenticate using basic authentication with a username **"Aladdin"** and password **"open sesame"**, you would need to set the following header field:

 `Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtZQ==`, which contains the string `Aladin:open sesame` in Base64 format.
 Luckily `Networking` provides a simpler way to do this.